nholmes3/weather-forecast-service/README.md

 If the task required more resources, we could break out and use a more advanced distributed task queue framework like Celery.
 Or simply define scheduled serverless processes in the cloud to handle our needs

+### Code Organization
+I chose to break up my code based on functionality.
+I put all models in models.py, all tasks in tasks.py etc. However, as the project scales we would probably break code out into more packages to create more organization of functionality

 # Areas of Improvement
 ### MultiProcessing
 During the data load, I tried to create a pool so that we could get forecast data for geolocations in parallel, but I got rate limited by the API while doing this.
 However, I just wanted to point out that this was possible and should improve overall performance for the data load job